Configuring Solace OpenMAMA Bridges

 - Set Kerberos as the authentication scheme to use for the session (refer to Authentication Scheme).

-Required Message Broker Configurations
+Required Event Broker Configurations

-For a client to use a Kerberos authentication scheme, a Kerberos key tab file must be configured and Kerberos authentication must be configured on the host message broker and enabled for any Message VPNs that a client will connect to.
+For a client to use a Kerberos authentication scheme, a Kerberos key tab file must be configured and Kerberos authentication must be configured on the host event broker and enabled for any Message VPNs that a client will connect to.
 For more information, refer to Management & Shell Users.

 TLS/SSL-Specific Properties for Secure Sessions